lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 In order to verify and test what is in this post two Raspberry Pi boards were wired together.

-{{< figure src="/assets/svg/uart-to-uart.svg" title="UART-to-UART communications">}}
+{{< figure src="/assets/svg/uart-to-uart.svg" title="UART-to-UART communication">}}

 As previously mentioned we must make sure the *mini-UART* is disabled in the device overlay.
 We also need the correct configuration in `raspi-config`.
 From there the `/dev/serial0` soft link needs to be have the correct source.
-For example ` /dev/serial0 -> /dev/ttyAMA0`.
+For example the assumed soft link: `/dev/serial0 -> /dev/ttyAMA0`.

 ## Test setup Code

 We can use a little trick to test parity.
 One of the Raspberry Pi boards we can enable two stop bits.
-On the other we can enable parity.
+On the other we can enable parity with only a single stop bit.
 By enabling two-stop bits we are fixing the parity bit in the UART frame to logic high.
-On the receiving end it will detect and mark parity.
-As for sending `255`.
-I hacked the code to send some extra data as this cannot be read from standard input.
+Thus, the transmitting end with two stop bits will always have the parity bit set to 1.
+On the receiving end we will detect and mark parity and expect errors about half the time.
+As for the special case of sending `255` which will mark two bytes mentioned above.
+I hacked the code to send some extra data as `255` this cannot be read from standard input since it's not in the ascii table and is 8-bits.

-### Raspberry Pi 1
+### Raspberry Pi 1 Configuration

 Use the `-2` flag to enable two stop bits.